puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 ### Define the data type

-The OMA URI data type is always “String”.
+The OMA-URI data type is always “String”.

 ### Define the value for browser policies